 - salt and freshly ground black pepper

 - In a small bowl combine the vinegar, sugar, red wine vinegar, salt and pepper.
-Taste the dressing--it's easy to adapt it if you want it to be a little sweeter or more tangy.
+Taste the dressing–it's easy to adapt it if you want it to be a little sweeter or more tangy.

-- For best results, allow the mixture to marinate for at least an hour or up to overnight, before serving.
+- Pour dressing over veggies and toss to combine.
+For best results, allow the mixture to marinate for at least an hour before serving.

 I originally shared this recipe July 2017.
-Updated March 2020 with ingredient photo and improved instructions.
+Updated March 2020 and June 2022.